-In accordance with Section 1.17 of the Code of Practice for the Governance of State Bodies, the Legal Aid Board adopts a Statement of Strategy every three to five years.
-The current Strategy covers the period 2018 to 2020.
+In accordance with Section 1.17 of the Code of Practice for the Governance of State Bodies, has a formal process in place for the setting of strategy and adopts a Statement of Strategy every three to five years.
+The Legal Aid Board currently has a Corporate Plan in place which covers the period 2018 to 2020, and largely meets the criteria of a Statement of Strategy.
 A copy of the Statement of Strategy is submitted to the Minister for consideration before adoption by the Board.